gallowayevan/workforceblog/source/_posts/growth_of_imgs.md

 </table>

 * Different physician areas of practice have different proportions of IMGs.
 In 2018, IMGs comprised 43% of the hospitalists in North Carolina, but only made up 12% of the family medicine physician workforce.
 * 30% of North Carolina IMGs practice in primary care, which is nearly the same percentage as graduates of US medical schools (29%).
-This contrasts with national data implying that IMGs are more likely to enter primacy care practice.
+This contrasts with national data implying that IMGs are more likely to enter primary care practice.

 ![Over 40% of hospitalists are international medical graduates.](/images/posts/imgs_by_specialty_stacked_bar_clean_title.png)